barrettotte/Subarashii-CPU/README.md

 * Video Card?
 * Keyboard interface via serial or PS/2 ?
 * Sound Card?
+* A "high level" language that compiles down to Subarashii ASM
 * An "Operating System" (If you can call it that at this point?)
 * TCP/IP?